vespa-engine/sample-apps/examples/README.md

 (searchers, handlers, renderers).

 ### [Joins](joins)
-_Joins_ shows possibilities for doing joins of data across nodes with customer components.
+_Joins_ shows possibilities for doing distributed query joins.
-This is for use cases where parent-child is not sufficient, and latency budgets are a bit higher.
+This is for use cases where [parent-child](https://docs.vespa.ai/en/parent-child.html) is not sufficient.

 ### [Document processing](document-processing)
 Document-processing builds on album-recommendation to show